The purpose of Self-enquiry is to focus the entire mind at its Source. —Ramana Maharshi

 Space is limited, so registration is required.
-The deadline for registration is Friday, June 17th.
+The deadline for registration is Friday, June 8th.
 Upon receipt of your registration, a packet containing information on lodging and driving directions will be sent to you.
-You may cancel your registration before Friday, June 17th and receive a refund, minus a $5 handling fee.
-Cancellations after Friday, June 17th will not be refunded.
+You may cancel your registration on or before Friday, June 8th and receive a refund, minus a $5 handling fee.
+Cancellations after June 8th will not be refunded.
 Because ADA-compliant facilities are limited in the mansion, persons with a disability should contact before registering.

 Meals are potluck style for Saturday and Sunday continental breakfasts, Saturday and Sunday lunches, and Saturday dinner.
 As a good rule-of-thumb, we ask that each event participant bring enough food to feed 8 people (about $10).
 Sorry, we cannot reduce fees for those who prefer to bring their own food.
 TAT will provide coffee and tea.